Almarch/NLP-from-a-PC/README.md

 sudo ufw reload
 ```

-Be careful not to open e.g. 8888 to the world or the jupyter notebook would be made public.
+Be careful not to open 8888 or the jupyter notebook would be made public.

-The jupyter notebook sh

 ### From C) the client
 The jupyter notebook is pulled from the VPS: